Top 20 Unique Extracurriculars

 People who do unique extracurriculars have one major thing in common: they demonstrate incredible initiative and courage in the face of risk, adversity, and failure.
 Will that be you?

-Ranking Criteria for ExtraCurriculars on College Applications
+Ranking Criteria for Extracurriculars on College Applications

 Every college is different and has their own scoring methods for each aspect of your college application.
-We devised a rubrick for ranking ideas for extracurricular activities based on important factors for college admissions.
+We devised a rubric for ranking ideas for extracurricular activities based on important factors for college admissions.
 I rank the unique extracurriculars using these five criteria which I believe encompasses the main factors that make an extracurricular activity outstanding to colleges on your target list.
-Instead of making choices on based on getting into top colleges, make sure that you are leading with authenticity and genuine passion.
-Here is our ranking criteria for extracurricular activities, independent projects, and community activities:

-How much risk was involved in the activity?
+Difficulty/Risk - How much risk was involved in the activity?
 What were the consequences of failure?
 How hard is it to engage in this activity?
 Does it require a certain level of expertise in a specific area?

-A general impression of the activity itself.
+Uniqueness - A general impression of the activity itself.
 How many other people do this activity or are capable of doing it?
 Did the person do it in a way that was innovative or creative?

-What did the activity accomplish?
+Impact - What did the activity accomplish?
 Did it help other people or a certain community?
 Did it lead to self-growth or the acquisition of new skills?

-How much preparation and planning is required to do this activity?
+Initiative - How much preparation and planning is required to do this activity?
 How did the person decide to do it, how was the idea formed?

-How long did the activity occur?
+Commitment - How long did the activity occur?
 Is the activity difficult to commit to/is it a stressful activity that requires endurance and persistence?

 Raising Chickens in a Suburb